Water Sanitation and Hygiene, and Antibiotics Stewardship in Kenyan Hospitals, 2017-2019

 Funding Reference ESRC

-Rights KEMRI-Wellcome Programme,; The Data Collection is available to any user without the requirement for registration for download/access.
+Rights KEMRI-Wellcome Programme; The Data Collection is available to any user without the requirement for registration for download/access.

 OpenAccess true